tomtomdurrant/apprenticeship/bootcamp-7/Bootcamp 7 - Testing Pyramid.md

 # Bootcamp 7 - Testing Pyramid

-What is a tester?
-There are many different types of tester, with different names.

 ISO9001 is a standard to ensure quality

 Automated tests allow testers to focus more on the high value exploratory testing rather than the basic stuff.
 Automated testing goes hand in hand with agile development.